Literature: The Pied Piper of Hamelin

 Among the many homages is Peter and Max

-by Bill Cunningham, of the celebrated comic book Fables
+by Bill Willingham, of the celebrated comic book Fables

 .
 This version frames the Piper as a sociopath, enveloped with otherworldly powers when he abandoned humanity; the children being payment for the powers he was given.